qunitjs/jekyll-theme-amethyst/api/foo/quux.md

 - foo
 ---

-Hello.
-Where was I?
+That's weird.
+So, where was I?
+Oh, that's right, Barcelona!

 This entry has no version information.